 Socio-economic and cultural profile: Describe the most significant social, economic and cultural features that differentiate social groups in the project area.
 Describe their different interests in the project, and their levels of influence.
-Explain specific effects the project may have on the poor and underprivileged.
+Explain any specific effects that the project may have on the poor and underprivileged.
 Identify any known conflicts among groups that may affect project implementation.